PROGRAMS

 In 2020-2021, for the third edition, POLLINATION welcomed MAIIAM Contemporary Art Museum, Thailand as its fourth organizational partner with Vipash Purichanont as our curatorial advisor from Thailand.
 Participants included artists Maryanto (Yogyakarta) and Ruangsak Anuwatwimon (Bangkok), and co-curators LIR – Mira Asriningtyas and Dito Yuwono (Yogyakarta) – and Kittima Chareeprasit (Chiang Mai).
 Co-sponsored by SAM Funds for Arts and Ecology and MAIIAM Contemporary Art Museum, this edition comprised an exhibition at MAIIAM Contemporary Art Museum in Chiang Mai; an online forum co-hosted by The Factory Contemporary Arts Centre in Ho Chi Minh City and Selasar Sunaryo Art Centre in Bandung; and a dedicated website www.ofhuntersandgatherers.com with additional sponsorship from the Grey Center of Art and Enquiry, University of Chicago.

-In 2024, in-tangible institute is collaborating with ‘Independent Curators International’, New York, in co-developing and co-facilitating the ‘Curatorial Intensive Indonesia 2024’, which investigates key questions formulated by POLLINATION; in collaboration with Indonesian Visual Art Archive and the Purnati Foundation
+In 2024, in-tangible institute collaborated with ‘Independent Curators International’, New York, in co-developing and co-facilitating the ‘Curatorial Intensive Indonesia 2024’, which investigated key questions formulated by POLLINATION; in collaboration with Indonesian Visual Art Archive and the Purnati Foundation

-Over nine days (February 26–March 6, 2024), participating curators will engage with the vibrant cultural landscape of two Indonesian cities (Yogyakarta and Bali).
-The program consists of group discussions about the nature and needs of art ecosystems, as well as seminars, site visits, and one-on-one meetings, which support the process of developing an idea into a full proposal for a curatorial project.
+Over nine days (February 26–March 6, 2024), participating curators engaged with the vibrant cultural landscape of two Indonesian cities (Yogyakarta and Bali).
+The program consisted of group discussions about the nature and needs of art ecosystems, as well as seminars, site visits, and one-on-one meetings, which support the process of developing an idea into a full proposal for a curatorial project.

-The program is targeted toward self-motivated individuals at an early stage in their career (3-5 years of experience working with artists) who are working independently or in institutions.
-It is a unique opportunity to forge a close network of peers and embark on future collaborations.
+The program targeted self-motivated individuals at an early stage in their career (3-5 years of experience working with artists) who are working independently or in institutions.
+It is\ a unique opportunity to forge a close network of peers and embark on future collaborations.

 Applications closed November 5, 2023.
 Thank you to all who applied!